evmcnb/quartz/content/Full/Urinary Tract Infection.md

 - Fever
 - Abdominal or loin tenderness
 - Distended bladder
 ## Diagnostic Tests

 - [[Pearls/Urine Dipstick]] - use in non-pregnant women.
 Negative dip reduces probability of UTI to <20%.
-No diagnostic value in catheterised sample
+No diagnostic value in catheterised sample. **Do not dip in elderly patients, just MC&S**
 - Midstream specimen of urine (MSU) culture - use in pregnant women, men, children, and if fail to respond to empirical antibiotics.
 Catheterized sample only if septic
 - Blood tests - if systemically unwell: FBC , U&Es, CRP and culture.
 Consider fasting glucose
 - Imaging - USS and referral to urology for assessment in men with upper UTI; failure to respond to treatment; recurrent UTI; pyelonephritis; unusual organism; persistent haematuria